-Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining
+Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining Principle 4: Businesses should uphold the elimination of all forms of foread and compulsory labor.

 Principle 4: Businesses should uphold the elimination of all forms of forced and compulsory labor.